-Hair Styles Influence Hair Health
+Hair Styles Influence the Health of Your Hair

 Surprisingly, your hair style can actually affect your hair’s health, which is what you’ll find out about in this article.

-Relation between hair style and hair health
+Relationship between hair style and hair health

 - Wrap your hair in a towel after washing it or let it air dry to prevent it from breaking.
 Your hair is weaker when it’s wet, which is why you should wait to style it.
-If you have wavy hair you need to do just the opposite, and take advantage of water in order to manipulate it to your liking.
+If you have wavy hair you need to do just the opposite and take advantage of water in order to manipulate it to your liking.

 - In regards to the flat iron, use it on medium or low heat, and don’t use it everyday, but only when necessary (for example, to go to a party or to go out for the weekend).
 If you use a curling iron don’t let it stay on your hair for longer than 2 seconds.
 Remember that heat damages hair fibers.